Dear reader of ADxS.org, please excuse the disruption.

 Furthermore, stress symptoms are not an end in themselves.
 They have a benefit.
 We call this the stress benefit.
 Stress benefit is the advantage that an individual has in an actual life-threatening situation if they react in the way that the stress symptom conveys.

-• For example, the DRD4-7R gene variant frequently involved in ADHD is only 40,000 to 50,000 years old, which causes a much less sensitive D4 dopamine receptor (which has an inhibitory effect, so that the inhibition of the brain region is reduced in DRD4-7R).
+- For example, the DRD4-7R gene variant frequently involved in ADHD is only 40,000 to 50,000 years old, which causes a much less sensitive D4 dopamine receptor (which has an inhibitory effect, so that the inhibition of the brain region is reduced in DRD4-7R).
 DRD4-7R is now much more common than a normal hereditary distribution would suggest.
 Evolutionary biology concludes from this that it must be an unusually successful gene.
-From this, one could conclude that the traits conferred by DRD4-7R are advantageous.
+This could lead to the conclusion that the traits conferred by DRD4-7R are advantageous.
 However, these benefits might depend on the circumstances: during acute stress (high DA), the inhibition of the brain region in question is increased due to a higher inhibitory effect of D4 receptors.
 In chronic stress (low DA), inhibition is reduced.
 Over the last 50,000 years, individuals with this change appear to have survived more successfully.
 Whether this is still true for the last 5,000 to 10,000 years since sedentarization and especially for the last hundreds of years since industrialization and office work remains to be seen.

-• A study of 2,307 subjects found correlations between ADHD and neurophysiological biomarkers of stress.12
+- A study of 2,307 subjects found correlations between ADHD and neurophysiological biomarkers of stress.

-• Meta-analyses of childhood biochemical studies found a significant correlation of ADHD with peripheral biomarkers associated with monoaminergic pathways and the HPA axis.13
+- Meta-analyses of childhood biochemical studies found a significant correlation of ADHD with peripheral biomarkers associated with monoaminergic pathways and the HPA axis.

 ADHD shows a very general activation/deactivation of the stress systems, whereby all ADHD symptoms would still be functional stress symptoms if they were the reaction to an adequate stressor (which does not exist in ADHD).
 In contrast, in the case of depression, anxiety or Compulsions, for example, the respective stress symptoms have become dysfunctional.